ably/ably-ruby/SPEC.md

             * opening a new connection
               * with almost expired tokens
                 * [renews token every time after it expires](./spec/acceptance/realtime/connection_spec.rb#L106)
-              * with immediately expired token
+              * with immediately expired token and no fallback hosts
                 * [renews the token on connect, and makes one immediate subsequent attempt to obtain a new token (#RSA4b)](./spec/acceptance/realtime/connection_spec.rb#L136)
                 * when disconnected_retry_timeout is 0.5 seconds
                   * [renews the token on connect, and continues to attempt renew based on the retry schedule](./spec/acceptance/realtime/connection_spec.rb#L151)